 News on the forthcoming Admissions Test:

 Please note that the number of offers we can make is limited and in recent years we have been unable to make offers to all the applicants we had graded as excellent.
 In order to distinguish between applicants, significant emphasis is placed on evidence of achievement in mathematics at AS-level (or above).
 We give such evidence much higher weighting than (predicted) achievement in other subjects including (predicted) achievement beyond 3 A-levels.
 In particular we email all applicants to request Admission Test results and UMS marks for all mathematics modules taken so far, irrespective of intention to resit or certification.
-(Students taking the Oxford MAT will be able to submit these scores in place of our own test).
+(For students taking the Oxford MAT, we will be able to use these scores in place of our own test).
 Without any such additional information, it is very difficult for us to distinguish between the majority of our applicants e.g. while the reference is important, it is very good for most of our applicants.

 We also encourage candidates to take the Advanced Extension Award in Mathematics.
 Other evidence of ability and enthusiasm for higher level mathematics, including achievements in Mathematics Challenges or Olympiads, is considered favourably.

 How we select and requests for feedback